leighmacdonald/gbans/README.md

 - Built using [Go](https://golang.org/) & [SQLite](https://www.sqlite.org/index.html).
 This enables trivial deployment as its just a matter of running the binary.
 It has a built-in webserver that is safe to directly expose to the internet.
 This means its not necessary to setup MySQL, Nginx/Apache and PHP on your server.
+- Non-legacy codebase that is (hopefully) not a nightmare to hack on.
+Sourcebans++, while updated, is still very clearly a legacy PHP codebase.
+It uses no framework or real conventions, Still uses globals, Mixes PHP/JS code, Uses tables for layout.
+I am in no way trying to put them down, they have done a good job volunteering their time over the years, But i think its time to move on from this legacy stuff.

 ## Features